A dormant volcano with a narrow summit. Location Alborz Mountains, Iran. Height 5671.

 A good number of tales and epics have been written about it, reflecting the deep place it holds in the culture and beliefs of Iranian people.

 Due to its conical shape, climbing is possible from all sides, but well-known paths are nine.
-The most frequented are North, North-East, South and West faces.
+The most frequented are North, North-East, South and West face.
 The easiest trajectory is the southern path.
 On all faces, shelters are provided.

-If the starting point is Tehran, you should count on an average of 3 days for the climb.
+If the starting point in Tehran, you should count on an average of 3 days for the climb.
 From Tehran, you take Haraz Road.
 After 120 Km. via Polour village, you reach Reineh village.
 This is the nearest village to the southern path.
 There, you can find a well-equipped old shelter.

 In the past, climbing started from this village, but nowadays, by taking a dirt road (often used by mine machinery) you can reach a spot called Goosfand- Sara with an altitude of 3200m. from sea level.
 At this point, you can follow a path with a moderate slope which gets gradually steeper.
 After 3 to 4 hours climbing, you reach the southern shelter at 4150m. altitude.
-This shelter with a capacity of 30 persons is a favorable place for a short night rest.
+This shelter with a capacity of 30 persons is a favourable place for a short night rest.

 The most difficult part of the climb is about 300m. under the peak.
 This part is called Doud Kouh (Smoke Mountain) or Sulphuric Hill, steaming sulphuric gas out of the holes.
 Its bad smell makes breathing difficult.
 After passing this part, there is no more slope to climb, only a huge ditch waits ahead.
 This is the main Damavand volcanic mouth located on top of the summit.

-If the weather is fine, you can see the green jungle of the north of Iran, the Caspian sea, the city of Tehran, the lake of Lar and at very far sight on the south the vast plain of Varamin from Damavand peak.
+If the weather is fine, you can see the green jungle of the north of Iran, the Caspian Sea, the city of Tehran, the lake of Lar and at very far sight on the south the vast plain of Varamin from Damavand peak.